 The bill amends the Public Health Code to introduce a new section, 22224d, which allows individuals seeking to initiate, expand, replace, relocate, or acquire certain outpatient imaging services to file a letter of intent with the Department of Health instead of obtaining a certificate of need.
-The services affected include positron emission tomography scanner services, fixed or mobile magnetic resonance imager services, and fixed or mobile computerized tomography scanner services.
+The services covered under this provision include positron emission tomography scanner services, fixed or mobile magnetic resonance imager services, and fixed or mobile computerized tomography scanner services.
 If the department verifies that the services will be provided through an outpatient imaging center, it must send a written acknowledgment of approval within 30 days of receiving the letter of intent.

 Statutes affected: Senate Introduced Bill: 333.1101, 333.25211